Course Outline

 Format:

 You will critically appraise recent literature to prepare a Position paper, following the relevant article guidelines and targeted at the journal’s audience.
-Your position paper will focus on a novel approach to treating a stress-related disorder, and based on current evidence, will then draw conclusions to pose future research directions and potential research questions.
+Your position paper will appraise traditional approaches to treating a stress-related disorder.
+You will then evaluate a novel approach, based on current evidence, to draw conclusions, pose future research directions and potential research questions.

 Criteria: